| You are here: Agriculture > Transgene Plants > Forum 1995 > New pathogenes from GMO? Virus resistant crops - new viral pathogens from transgenic

 (ii) transcapsidation, where the genome of virus A is encapsidated only by

-the coat protein from virus B.
+the coat protein from virus B.virus A may suppress the expression of virus B. this is referred to

-Heterologous encapsidation has been studied under field conditions for
+coat protein of virus B. Heterologous encapsidation has been studied under field conditions for

 PLRV [27] and two potyviruses, ZYMV and PRSV, [28].
 The efficiency of